How to grow roses from cuttings easily! Compare the BEST & worst ways to propagate in water or soil, using potatoes, & root by air layering.

 Coco coir is a great medium to root rose cuttings.
 It is sustainable and clean, which is important for propagation.

 Take rose cuttings only from healthy plants that are well watered.
-Choose rose stems newly grown from the woody base.
+Choose fresh healthy rose stems newly grown from the woody base, with at least 3-5 leaf nodes on the stem.
 Cut near the base at a 45-degree angle.
 Put cut stems in water immediately.

 Cut longer stem into 6 inch to 8 inch long, and make sure each cutting have at least 3 nodes – where leaf meets stem.
 Remove all flower buds and leaves except for one set of leaves at the top of each cutting.

-Dip the cutting’s bottom half in the rooting hormone.
+Dip the cutting’s bottom half in the rooting hormone powder or gel.
 Use a pencil to make a planting hole 3 to 4 inches deep in your rooting mix.
 Plant the rose cutting into the hole so at least two nodes are covered.

 Keep the cuttings in a warm and bright place away from direct sun.
 Water when the rooting mix start to feel dry on the top inch.
 Pamela at Flower Patch farm used recycled coffee cups (above) and large jars (below ) as humidity tent.
 Such great ideas!